General Terms and Conditions ScheerSanders Advocaten

 3.2.
 The applicable hourly rate is at all times exclusive of VAT and disbursements.
 These will be calculated separately.

 3.3.
-Disbursements include but are not limited to travel expenses, the costs of services performed by third parties (such as bailiffs, information agencies), the costs of extracts (from the Municipal Registry of Births, Marriages and Deaths, the Municipal personal records database, the Chamber of Commerce, et cetera), as well as, in the event of legal proceedings, the court registry fees charged by the court.
+Disbursements include but are not limited to travel and subsistence expenses, the costs of services performed by third parties (such as bailiffs, information agencies), the costs of extracts (from the Municipal Registry of Births, Marriages and Deaths, the Municipal personal records database, the Chamber of Commerce, et cetera), as well as, in the event of legal proceedings, the court registry fees charged by the court.

 3.4.
 The firm is at all times entitled to request the client to make an advance payment prior to performing or continuing the agreed services.
 Unless agreed otherwise, a received advance payment shall be set off against the final invoice concerning the assignment.